-OC Graduate Programs uses a variety of class length formats, each with its own withdraw/drop refund policy.
+OC Graduate Programs use a variety of class length formats, each with its own withdraw/drop refund policy.
 Tuition refunds are made to students who officially withdraw from a regular 15-week course or from the university before the fourth week of a semester.
 Refunds are given as follows:

-- If the withdrawal date is in the first week, a 100% refund will be made. - If the withdrawal date is in the second week, a 75% refund will be made. - If the withdrawal date is in the third week, a 50% refund will be made. - · After the third week, no refunds will be made.
+Week 1 100% refund will be made.

+Week 2 75% refund will be made.

+Week 3 50% refund will be made.

+After week 3 no refunds will be made.